Somafemihardev/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script is to delete a file from a directory of another direcroty
+A script to delete the directory inside of another directory